-Try StreamSets
+Try IBM StreamSets

-To complete this tutorial, you must have an existing StreamSets account.
+To complete this tutorial, you must have an existing IBM StreamSets account.
 If you do not have one, use the following URL to sign up for a free trial:

 https://cloud.login.streamsets.com/signup

-Note: When you sign up, StreamSets grants your user account all of the roles required to complete the tasks in this tutorial.
+Note: When you sign up, IBM StreamSets grants your user account all of the roles required to complete the tasks in this tutorial.
 If you are invited to join an existing organization, your user account might not be granted the required roles.

-To try StreamSets, complete the following steps:
+To try IBM StreamSets, complete the following steps:

 1. Build a Pipeline